 - actions: Analog to node type worklist description.
-Examples: - folderForm: The form of the current folder can be displayed by activating this function in toolbar. - taskfunction:formtemplate: The function Mark as processform-template is displayed in toolbar.

-- columns: Analog to node type worklist description. - allowFormTypes: This attribute can contain a list of forms, which are allowed or denied depending on attribute allow.
+Examples: - createVersion: A version of the currently selected DMS object can be created by activating this function in toolbar. - taskfunction:<function_id>: The function with the specified id is displayed in toolbar. - columns: Analog to node type worklist description. - allowFormTypes: This attribute can contain a list of forms, which are allowed or denied depending on attribute allow.
 This attribute can contain the values true/false whereby false means that the entered form types are not allowed.
 All other form types of @enterprise can be used.